PRESIDENT SIGNS BILL TO REDRESS WARTIME WRONG

 Executive Order 9066: U.S. internment camps for Japanese Americans and enemy aliens

 Above: Map showing (a) the massive West Coast World War II exclusion area (Military Areas 1 and 2) and (b) internment camps in the continental U.S. for Japanese Americans as well as for over 31,000 suspected enemy aliens and their families interned under the Enemy Alien Control Program (Presidential Proclamations 2525, 2526, and 2527).
-The 10 hastily built internment camps, euphemistically called “relocation centers,” are identified by black triangles.
-The camps were built in seven states all west of the Mississippi.
+The 10hastily built internment camps, euphemistically called “relocation centers,” are identified by black triangles.
+The camps were built in 7 states all west of the Mississippi.
 All the camps were remote; many were situated in desolate deserts or swamps.
-U.S. Department of Justice-administered camps (there were 27) and U.S. Army camps (18) are represented by stars; for example, Fort Missoula Internment Camp in Montana and Fort Lincoln Internment Camp five miles south of Bismarck, North Dakota.
+U.S. Department of Justice-administered camps (there were 27) and U.S. Army camps (18) are represented by stars; for example, Fort Missoula Internment Camp in Montana and Fort Lincoln Internment Camp 5 miles/8 km south of Bismarck, North Dakota.
 It was to these often former Civilian Conservation Corps camps that people arrested in December 1941 and early 1942—that is, before Executive Order 9066 was in place—as well as thousands of German and Italian nationals living in the U.S. or deported from Central and South America were brought.
 In the map legend, WCCA = Wartime Civil Control Administration, WRA = War Relocation Authority.
-Purportedly for their own safety roughly 75,000 Japanese American citizens and 45,000 Japanese nationals living in the U.S., a number equivalent to the population of Wilmington, N.C., would eventually be torn from their homes, neighborhoods, farms, fishing boats, and places of employment and worship in California (where the majority lived), Western Oregon and Washington, and Southern Arizona as part of the single-largest forced relocation in U.S. history.
+Purportedly for their own safety roughly 75,000 Japanese American citizens and 45,000 Japanese nationals living in the U.S., a number equivalent to the population of Santa Clara, California, would eventually be torn from their homes, neighborhoods, farms, fishing boats, and places of employment and worship in California (where the majority lived), Western Oregon and Washington, and Southern Arizona as part of the single-largest forced relocation in U.S. history.
 The Poston War Relocation Center on the Colorado Indian Reservation south of Parker was the largest such camp in America (peak population 17,814).
 Housing Japanese Americans mostly from Southern and Central California, Posten became the third-largest “city” in Arizona at the time.
 Together with the Rivers War Relocation Center on the Gila River Indian Reservation southeast of Phoenix, the two sites grew to hold 30,000 people of Japanese descent, most of them American citizens.
 In Hawaii, where 150,000-plus Japanese Americans comprised over one-third of the population, only 1,200 to 1,800 were removed to the mainland and interned.
 On the Hawaiian island of Oahu, there were 17 internment sites, the largest and longest-operating being Honouliuli Internment Camp, which held 320 internees and 4,000 prisoners of war.
-For their own “protection,” nearly 900 indigenous Aleuts were rounded up and interned in abandoned salmon canneries near Alaska’s capital Juneau, 2,000 miles from their island villages, which were burned to the ground as part of a “scorched earth” policy.
+For their own “protection,” nearly 900 indigenous Aleuts were rounded up and interned in abandoned salmon canneries near Alaska’s capital Juneau, 2,000 miles/3,220 km from their island villages, which were burned to the ground as part of a “scorched earth” policy.
 On December 17, 1944, the Roosevelt administration rescinded Executive Order 9066, ending mass forced relocation and allowing internees to return to the West Coast exclusion area (Military Areas 1 and 2).
 Except for Tule Lake, the WRA camps would be emptied by the end of 1945.

 Executive Order 9066: San Francisco newspaper headline, February 27, 1942Executive Order 9066: Posted exclusion order